-Giving the showers a try in the morning, which were located in a special ablutions tent it was soon apparent these were just for show.
+The showers were located in a special ablutions tent, but it was soon clear these were just for show.
 There was not even a drip of water, but hey this was the desert after all, what else was seriously expected?

 After some more mint tea it was time to head back, a shorter camel ride this time, although some still opted to walk instead.
 Preferring this to what had been a very uncomfortable camel ride for them the previous day.